The Nakai family has owned and operated Hawthorne Nursery for three generations.

 The Hawthorne Nursery has provided South Bay residents with plants, fertilizers, and gardening supplies since 1927.
 The Nakai family has owned and operated the nursery for three generations.

 During World War II, the Nakais were among the over 120,000 Japanese and Japanese Americans who were evacuated from the west coast and relocated to wartime incarceration camps.
 The Nakais were able to avoid wartime incarceration by working on a sugar beet farm in Colorado.
-They also had arranged for George Kirby, who owned a nearby nursery in Gardena, to lease their nursery while they were away.
+They arranged for George Kirby, who owned a nearby nursery in Gardena, to lease their nursery while they were away.
 When the war ended, the Nakai family returned to Hawthorne and resumed the operation of the nursery.

 Today, the nursery is operated by members of the third generation of the Nakai family.
 The nursery boasts a large retail selection of indoor plants and the owners wholesale their products to nurseries across the state.
 Despite the rise of big-box retailers, the Hawthorne Nursery remains an enduring institution in the city.